 \section{Phase space integrations}

 \begin{fmffile}{PhaseSpace} In performing numerical integrals over vacuum diagrams encountered in this paper we need efficient parametrizations of the phase space integrals.
-At two-loops the most interesting diagram is the Setting Sun, at three-loops it is the Mercedes diagram.
-All other diagrams can be solved by reducing these two (as we will describe), so we will concentrate on them.
+At two loops the most interesting diagram is the Setting Sun, at three loops it is the Mercedes diagram.
+All other diagrams can be solved by being reduced to these two (as we will describe), so we will concentrate on them.

 In $\Dim$ dimensions an $n$-loop diagram involves $n\Dim$ real integrations.
 However the symmetry group $\text{O}(\Dim)$ helps reduce this because certain angular integrations are trivial.
 Namely, there are $\Dim(\Dim-1)/2$ global angular integrations.
 Selecting $n$ $\Dim$-vectors reduces $\text{O}(\Dim)$ to $\text{O}(\Dim-n)$ (for $n\leq \Dim-2$) or reduces it completely (for $n \geq \Dim-1$).
-Therefore, for $n \leq \Dim-2$, $\Dim(\Dim-1)/2 - (\Dim-n)(\Dim-n-1)/2 = nD - n(n+1)/2$ of the integrals are global angular integrals which can be performed immediately since none of the invariants depend on them.
+Therefore, for $n \leq \Dim-2$, $\Dim(\Dim-1)/2 - (\Dim-n)(\Dim-n-1)/2 = n\Dim - n(n+1)/2$ of the integrals are global angular integrals which can be performed immediately since none of the invariants depend on them.
 This leaves $n(n-1)/2$ nontrivial integrations, for $n \leq \Dim-2$.
 For $n \geq \Dim-1$ there are $n\Dim - \Dim(\Dim-1)/2$ nontrivial integrations.